Skip to main content

 While it is beneficial to the Artist to be educated and trained at the Company’s costs and expenses to improve their abilities, once the Artist’s contract is terminated, the Company’s costs and expenditures will be turned almost always into sunk costs.
 Sunk costs occur when a company can’t recoup the cost once it’s spent, but in order for an artist to be marketable to the public, it’s necessary to educate and train them to improve their abilities.
 Companies are well aware of this and are usually willing to compromise with artists on a modest level.

 Article 14 is the confirmations and guarantees of the Company and the Artist.
-First, the Company shall confirm and guarantee to the Artist that it has the human and material resources to support and assist the Artist's activities during the Contract Period.
-Postponement of the Artist's debut schedule is a hazard for the company insufficient these capabilities and signs the Artist Trainee.
+First, the Company shall confirm and guarantee to the Artist that it has the human and material resources to support and assist the Artist’s activities during the Contract Period.
+Postponement of the Artist’s debut schedule is a hazard for the Company if it insufficiently has these capabilities and signs the Artist Trainee.
 This has often been a problem in the K-pop industry.
 Managing a multi-member K-pop idol group is more costly than you can think.
-When a trainee who signs a management contract with an underperforming company terminates the contract and tries to re-sign with another company, the dispute tends to escalate into legal action by the company, which not only wastes the trainee's time but also complicates the legal relationship with the new company, which can harm the contract.
+When a trainee who signs a management contract with an underperforming company terminates the contract and tries to re-sign with another company, the dispute tends to escalate into legal action by the Company, which not only wastes the trainee’s time but also complicates the legal relationship with the new Company, which can harm the contract.

-The Artist also confirms and guarantees that the Company has the right to enter into an exclusive management contract with the Company, this regulation was established for the cause that there are cases where an artist has a legal problem with another company and signs a contract with a new company under pretenses.
-In this case, the new company trusts only the Artist and signs a contract without knowing the legal dispute with the previous company, resulting in a double contract and being subject to a legal dispute with the former company.
-Therefore, SFEC requires the confirmation process in advance for the conclusion of the agreement to avoid any situation that may be unfavorable or damaging to the Company and the Artist.
+The Artist also confirms and guarantees that the Company has the right to enter into an exclusive management contract with the Company; this regulation was established because there are cases where an artist has a legal problem with another company and signs a contract with a new company under pretenses.
+In this case, the new Company trusts only the Artist and signs a contract without knowing the legal dispute with the previous Company, resulting in a double contract and being subject to a legal dispute with the former Company.
+Therefore, SFEC requires the confirmation process in advance for the conclusion of the Agreement to avoid any situation that may be unfavorable or damaging to the Company and the Artist.

 * Standard contract analysis continues in the series.